What is Google CCAI?

-Google Contact Center Artificial Intelligence (CCAI) is an AI platform that can extend to an existing Cisco Contact Center platform by providing streamlined, intelligent natural language conversation capabilities across all channels.
-CCAI is compatible with the following Cisco Contact Center products:
+Google Contact Center Artificial Intelligence (CCAI) is an AI platform that can extend to an existing Contact Center platform by providing streamlined, intelligent natural language conversation capabilities across all channels.
+CCAI is compatible with virtually every platform, including these popular Contact Center solutions:

 Google CCAI can help organizations reduce costs by leveraging virtual agents, improve the customer journey across channels, and support effective and prompt resolution of customer issues.
 It enables natural language conversations through four key AI technologies:

 - Speech-to-Text (STT): Technology that enables human speech to be converted into text automatically.